-From a simple idea to certification: How Blacklane’s rides went from 0 to 100 percent carbon neutral within six months.
+From a simple idea to certification: How Blacklane’s rides went from 0 to 100 percent carbon offset within six months.

-When Tommaso Luvini first started at Blacklane in 2017 as a sales trainee, he had no idea that within the year he would have helped lead Blacklane to become a certified carbon-neutral company.
+When Tommaso Luvini first started at Blacklane in 2017 as a sales trainee, he had no idea that within the year he would have helped lead Blacklane to become a certified carbon offset company.

 The idea that a global mobility company like Blacklane could offset all of its emissions came while he was chatting with his fiancée about corporate social responsibility.

 Buoyed by his discussion at home, he booked a one-on-one meeting with co-founder and CEO Dr. Jens Wohltorf to talk through his idea.

 “I presented my idea, he was super happy about it, so he said ‘Yes, just start to do research, and give me some more numbers to see if it’s feasible to do it’,” Luvini said.

 “I started to do that in my outside working time and then…(we had a) full proposal to say roughly this would be our tonnes of CO2 that we would create within a year, these are the possible options we have.

 “We crunched the numbers, and Jens said ‘We are going to pay for it…we are covering all the costs so we can make sure all the rides are covered’.”